 National Express enhances coach routes between Birmingham, Heathrow and Gatwick

-Services to London Gatwick will also increase, arriving at the airport within 3 hours 25 minutes - shaving nearly 30 minutes off the current journey times from Birmingham.
+Services to London Gatwick will also increase, arriving at the airport within three hours, 25 minutes - shaving nearly 30 minutes off the current journey times from Birmingham.

 Bookings for Easter travel on National Express services to Heathrow and Gatwick are currently up 10% compared with the Easter holiday period last year.